pierreblethon/Command_Line_Game/README.md

 Get the user’s command using F11.
 Check if his command is valid using F9, if not warn him it is not.

-If the user’s command is “go”:
+If the user’s command is `go`:
 Get the direction inside the command.
 Check if the direction is possible using F7.
 If it is not possible, warn the user.
 Get the new current position using F10.

-If the user’s command is “look”:
+If the user’s command is `look`:
 	Get the room inside the command.
 	Check if it is possible to look at that room using F8.
 If it is not possible, warn the user.
 	Display the description of the room using D4

-If the user’s command is “get”:
+If the user’s command is `get`:
 	Get the object inside the command.
 	Check if the object is in the room using F1 to F6 and if it is not already in the inventory.
 	Append the new object to the inventory.

-If the user’s command is “view inventory”:
+If the user’s command is `view inventory`:
 	Display the list of objects inside the inventory or a message saying the inventory is empty in case it is.

 If the user is in Room 6 with the correct objects to solve the puzzle: